-Here we are able to easily add both the API Key Header, as well as a UserId as a query inside of the URL.
+Here, we can easily add both the API Key Header as well as a UserId as a query inside of the URL.

-Here we see the integration getting a bit more complicated.
-When a User decides to create an order, we first authenticate that user user their User Identifier and our API key to get us an API token from the SSO API.
-That API token in turn is used to generate User session with our Deep Integration API.
-Finally, this session token is used to create an order for that specific user.
+Here, we see the integration getting a bit more complicated.
+When a User decides to create an order, we first authenticate that user with their User Identifier and our API key to get us an API token from the SSO API.
+That API token generates a User session with our Deep Integration API.
+Finally, this session token creates an order for that specific user.

-Of course this may seem like a lot of security steps for a hamburger order, but hush it’s just an example.
+Of course, this may seem like many security steps for a hamburger order, but hush, it’s just an example.

-To create a connection to a new URI, we will right click on the REST Service and create a New Resource.
+To connect to a new URI, we will right-click on the REST Service and create a New Resource.
 You don’t need to specify out to the entire endpoint.
 You can also specify any URI parameters while you add the resource.

 If you are adding a service with a different endpoint, that can be added at the project level by adding a new REST service and following our procedure from earlier.

-You can then add the APIKey header variable and assign it your APIKey.
+You can then add the APIKey header variable and assign it to your APIKey.

 You can repeat this process with the SessionToken Resource passing the API token and getting back a session token.

-Having my integration planned in SOAP UI was particularly helpful in this example when it came to making sure I could quickly and easily get a valid session token to use to generate the Response body for each of the API methods I then implemented.
+Having my integration planned in SOAP UI was particularly helpful in this example when it came to making sure I could quickly and easily get a valid session token to generate the Response body for each API method I then implemented.

 Using SOAP UI to Test Exposed OutSystems APIs